The Sunshine story: Mother and son appear for HSC exams

-The mother-son duo of Shiny and David Mathew are appearing for their Class 12 board exams this year, two years after cruising through their school final exams together.
-Both hope to go to college one day in search
+The mother-son duo of Shiny and David Mathew are appearing for their Class 12 board exams this year, two years after cruising through their school final exams together

 The story of Shiny and David Mathew is one of hope, love and winning against the odds.
 Two years ago, the mother-son duo made news when they appeared for their school final examinations together.

 Earlier this week, as the Higher Secondary (HSC) board exams kicked off, Shiny (40) and her son David (17) were in action again David appearing for his first paper while his mother was sitting outside the examination centre, engrossed in reading a textbook.
 Her own Class 12 board exams are scheduled in March.

 Earlier this week, David Mathew appeared for his HSC examination.
 His mother, Shiny, will give her Class 12 board exams next month.
 Pic/ Nimesh Dave

 MiD DAY had reported in June 2012 about how the Kandivli residents gave their National Institute of Open Schooling (NIOS) Class 10 board exam together with Shiny securing 54 per cent and David scoring 48 per cent.
 This year David is appearing for his HSC board exam so that he can complete his graduation from a mainstream college.

 “The State Board certificate adds weightage to one’s academic record,” he says.
 Shiny will appear for her Class 12 board exams through the NIOS board.
 While David’s exams started on February 21 and will continue till March 24, Shiny’s exams begin on March 27.